ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 				buttonView.isOn = true;

 				// Otherwise, show the modal.
 				// First, create a view with some simple content.
-It will be displayed as a dialog's body. const textView = new View( locale );
+It will be displayed as the dialog's body. const textView = new View( locale );

 				textView.setTemplate( {